-Our in-house testing consisted of reviewing the tape measures for their feature sets and their ergonomics, accuracy and cost.
-We paid special attention to several critical items, such as ease of one-handed use, casing and blade durability, good self-retraction and a smooth sliding lock.
+Our in-house testing involved reviewing the tape measures for their feature sets and their ergonomics, accuracy, and cost.
+We paid special attention to several critical items, such as ease of one-handed use, casing and blade durability, good self-retraction, and a smooth sliding lock.
 In total, the tape measures were assessed across 16 factors.
-The performance in each category determined our overall editorial ratings, as well as the sub-ratings for durability, features offered and value.
+The performance in each category determined our overall editorial ratings and the sub-ratings for durability, features offered, and value.

 Types of tape measures used in woodworking

-While some woodworkers choose to use a folding tape measure, we’re going to focus on cased tape measures and the types available.
+While some woodworkers choose to use a folding tape measure, we will focus on cased tape measures and the types available.

 Imperial or metric